FAQ

 To receive notice and forms for Postal Ballots.
 In case copies are not received, the investor can write to RTA on support.indigrid@kfintech.com or to IndiGrid on complianceofficer@indigrid.com

-To request for TDS certificate, Form 64B, and other relevant documents/information related to the distribution made on a quarterly basis by writing to RTA on support.indiagrid@kfintech.com or to IndiGrid on complianceofficer@indigrid.com.
+To request for TDS certificate, Form 77 (earlier Form 64B)***, and other relevant documents/information related to the distribution made on a quarterly basis by writing to RTA on support.indigrid@kfintech.com or to IndiGrid on complianceofficer@indigrid.com.

 To receive corporate benefits like rights, bonus, etc. once approved by the Board of Investment Manager.